Vulnerable area: Characteristics

 A vulnerable area is described as being geographically defined and having a low socioeconomic status and criminals negatively affecting society.
-The three categories of vulnerable area are divided according to severity: vulnerable areas, risk areas and especially vulnerable areas.
+From 2015 to 2023, there were three categories of vulnerable area, divided according to severity: vulnerable areas, risk areas and especially vulnerable areas.

 Media has on occasion used the expression "no-go areas", as emergency services such as fire engines and ambulances "on occasion" cannot drive into these areas during an elevated situation without a police escort as they will be attacked by criminal gangs.

 The population in these areas have higher rates of unemployment: whereas about 67% of the general population is in employment, the proportion in vulnerable areas is about 49%.

 Most stores and shops are small and run by locals, with few major chains.

 According to a 2017 report by Swedish Defence University, of those who have travelled from Sweden to conflict zones to participate in terrorist activities, 70% were residents of vulnerable areas.

 According to a 2018 report by Sveriges Television, the overall trend is that these areas are improving.
 Employment rates, income and school results are generally rising.

 Vulnerable areas have a low participation in elections: for instance in the Gårdsten district in Gothenburg only a third voted in the 2014 election.
 Journalists who visited Gårdsten to interview locals on why they didn't vote struggled to complete their task, as many locals they encountered spoke neither Swedish nor English.

 By 2018 gang violence, which had long been a feature of vulnerable areas, had begun to spill out into the wider society: hospital staff reported armed confrontations in emergency rooms and school authorities reported that threats and weapons had become commonplace.